HTTP status codes are an essential part of SEO and web development.

 If a page returns this status code, it means there is a problem with the server.

-It’s important to fix any pages that are returning this status code.
+If you have a website, it’s important to fix any pages that are returning this status code to ensure a good user experience.

 If you don’t, search engines may remove the page from the search results.